CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 The impact of the Gaussian kernel size $\sigma$ used to construct the training-time locations maps is analyzed in Table~\ref{tab:sigmas}.
 Increasing or decreasing values from $\sigma=0.5$ leads to increased counts errors.
 We believe that large kernels lead to overlaps in dense regions and density over-smoothing, preventing accurate peak detection.
-On the other hand too small $\sigma$ values are difficult to accurately encode and decode by the pretrained VAE, as well as hard to reconstruct by the diffusion model.
+On the other hand, while small $\sigma$ values are ideal for dense object detection, they are difficult to accurately encode and decode by the pretrained VAE, as well as hard to reconstruct by the diffusion model.
+Based on our ablations we therefore select $\sigma$ = 0.5, which provides a suitable tradeoff between the two effects.

+Next, in Table~\ref{tab:ablation_hyperparams}, we ablate the hyperparameters of the NMS step we perform to count the number of predicted peaks in the final location map. $\tau_\text{max}$ defines the threshold above which a peak is considered valid and $d_{min}$ is the minimal region size around which no other peak can be detected.
+As we can see, increasing $\tau_\text{max}$ yields worse results, since we gradually remove more and more valid peaks that were reconstructed with lower peak values.
+However, even when increasing $\tau_\text{max}$ from 0.1 to 0.4 the performance drop in MAE is only 0.7\%, showcasing \methodName{}'s remarkable robustness to this hyperparameter.
+Similarly increasing the $d_{min}$ results in slightly worse performance, because we impose a restriction that a region of size N$\times$N can only contain a single object, which is not always true, when $d_{min}$ is large.
+Despite this, the counting performance remains stable even when increasing $d_{min}$ from three to nine, with MAE dropping by only 0.3\%.

 Lastly, Figure \ref{fig:timestep_ablation} shows counting performance while varying the number of timesteps $T$ during inference. \methodName{} shows impressive robustness to the wide range of timestep number.
 The predicted Gaussian modes collapse to points and counts converge already at $T=10$ timesteps.
 Detailed qualitative comparisons at different timesteps are visualized in Figure \ref{fig:timesteps_quali}.